LKCMedicine’s third cohort of graduates received their MBBS degree at NTU’s Nanyang Auditorium

-Now that Singapore is in Phase 3 – the safe resumption of more activities – the Convocation for the Class of 2020 was finally held this week.
-Today was the day for LKCMedicine’s Class of 2020.
+Now that Singapore is in Phase 3 – the safe resumption of more activities – the Convocation for the Class of 2020 was finally held in March.
+And for LKCMedicine, the day was 6 March.

-The careers of these young doctors are just beginning, possibilities are beckoning, and their future is shining bright.
-None could be prouder than their families who came along, their faces radiant with pride and joy.
+These young doctors are just beginning their careers as a bright future awaits them.
+No one could be prouder than their loved ones who came along, with their faces radiant with pride and joy.

-The ceremony commenced with the arrival of the academic procession, followed by the national anthem.
-As soon as Mr Lim declared the ceremony open, the graduates – two cohorts of PhD and the MBBS cohort – were addressed by NTU President Professor Subra Suresh in a pre-recorded message.
+The ceremony began with the arrival of the academic procession, followed by the national anthem.
+As soon as Mr Lim declared the ceremony open, the graduates from three PhD programmes and MBBS were addressed by NTU President Distinguished University Professor Subra Suresh in a pre-recorded message.

-“Class of 2020, we celebrate you with great pride and joy,” he said.
 “At NTU, we strive to prepare you for a productive, rewarding, and meaningful life and career.
-A highly committed and world-leading faculty has taught and mentored you.
+A highly committed and world-leading faculty has taught and mentored you,” said Prof Suresh.

 At the start of MBBS degree presentation onstage, three outstanding students, who received their awards in an earlier ceremony, were first mentioned:

-• Dr Ong Kim Yao (Winner of the Lee Kuan Yew Medal, the Anthony SC Teo-Gordon Johnson Medal, the Chee Yam Cheng Gold Medal in Professionalism, Ethics, Law, Leadership and Safety, and the Koh Boon Hwee Scholars Award)
+- Dr Ong Kim Yao (Winner of the Lee Kuan Yew Gold Medal, the Anthony SC Teo-Gordon Johnson Medal, the Chee Yam Cheng Gold Medal in Professionalism, Ethics, Law, Leadership and Safety, and the Koh Boon Hwee Scholars Award)

 From all of us at LKCMedicine, our heartiest congratulations to the Class of 2020!